fawohlsc/azure-policy-samples/README.md

 # azure-policy-samples
-Advanced samples for Azure Policy.
+Advanced samples for Azure Policy - Policies are just samples need to be tested before usage.